addula-mounika12/aws-iam-cloud-security/README.md

-# ☁️ Cloud Security with AWS IAM
+# 🔒Role-Based Access Control for EC2 using AWS IAM

 This project demonstrates how I implemented cloud access control using AWS Identity and Access Management (IAM).
 It simulates a real-world scenario where interns and developers require secure, role-based access to different environments.
 I used EC2 for infrastructure and IAM for granular access control.